owntracks/booklet/docs/features/tls.md

 * Configure TLS on the MQTT broker
 * Configuring the app to use TLS

-You can share the cerficate if you want to (though not many people will want it ...)
+You can share the certificate if you want to (though not many people will want it ...)
 It's so public, that it's perfectly OK to send yourself the file by, say, e-mail.

-### Configure TLS on the Mosquitto broker
+## Configure TLS on the Mosquitto broker

 We'll first show you how to set up TLS on your Mosquitto [broker](../guide/broker.md).
 The basic configuration for TLS in [mosquitto.conf][mconf] is: